Who can apply

 Qualification

-Legislation states that the allocation of accommodation may only be to persons who are defined as "qualifying person" (s160ZA(6) and 7) and these requirements are in addition to eligibility in res of persons from abroad (s160A(2) and 4)
+Legislation states that the allocation of accommodation may only be to persons who are defined as "qualifying person" (s160ZA(6) and 7) and these requirements are in addition to eligibility in respect of persons from abroad (s160A(2) and 4).

 North Yorkshire Home Choice Housing (NYHC) Allocations Policy sets out the criteria for those persons who may qualify for the housing register.

-Any UK resident aged 16 or over may be apply to join the register.
+Any UK rsident aged 16 or over may be able apply to join the register.

 Applicants aged 16 and 17 (and Care Leavers) will be only be accepted if they have support to enable them to sustain a tenancy and a trustee who can hold a tenancy on their behalf until they reach the age of 18.